fabiotosi92/Awesome-Deep-Stereo-Matching/README.md

 # Awesome-Deep-Stereo-Matching
 Welcome to the "Awesome-Deep-Stereo-Matching" repository, a curated list of state-of-the-art deep stereo matching resources maintained by [Fabio Tosi](https://fabiotosi92.github.io/) and [Matteo Poggi](https://mattpoggi.github.io/), both from the University of Bologna.
 This repository, inspired by [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision), aims to provide a comprehensive collection of the latest and most influential papers on deep stereo matching published in top-tier computer vision conferences and prestigious journals.

+The methods included in this repository are appropriately categorized to facilitate navigation and understanding of the diverse approaches and techniques employed in deep stereo matching research.

 We use the :triangular_flag_on_post: symbol to highlight the absolute most groundbreaking works.